aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 ----------------------------------

-Here we will show how to leverage information we processed and stored in ``transition_graph`` to produce visualization results of ranking of TFs in transition paths.
+Here we will show how to leverage information we processed and stored in ``transition_graph`` to produce visualization results for ranking the TFs in the transition paths.

-Assign TF rankings based on literature review
+Assigning TF rankings based on literature review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We first prepare ranking dataframes used to plot ranking info in this
+We first prepare TF ranking dataframes used to plot ranking information in this
 section.
-This part is specific to your dataset and little dynamo
+This part is specific to your dataset and very little of dynamo
 specific API is involved, so you may skip this part in your own
 cases.